SugiPHP/FileSystem/README.md

 // Returns FALSE if operation fails.
 $bytes_appended = $file->append($filename, $data);

+// Deletes a file.
+Returns TRUE if the file is successfully removed or didn't exists.
+$file->delete($filename);

 // Change mode for files.
 Returns FALSE on error.
 $file->chmod($filename, 0664);